Parks, Recreation and Historic Preservation

 Inside of our Visitor Center exhibit you can also view panels on the pre-canal history of the site.
 This portion of our museum highlights the Mohawk Village known as Tiononderoge and the Haudenosaunee people who occupied these lands for generations before the American Revolution.
 The panels also explore the British Colonial fort that once existed along the banks of the Schoharie Creek.
 Witness artifacts that were excavated onsite that help tell the story of this era of New York and American History.

-In partnership with the United States Geological Survey, there are panels that illustrate the historic water conditions of the Schoharie Creek and Mohawk River.
+In partnership with the United States Geological Survey, the exhibit contains panels that illustrate the historic water conditions of the Schoharie Creek and Mohawk River.
 This exhibit demonstrates the immense power of water and the destructive nature of flooding in the valleys.

 Featured on the east end of the historic site at Yankee Hill Lock is the Putman Canal Store.
-The building is undergoing a restoration project and will be closed to the general public for most of the 2024 season.
-We expect majority of the restoration work to happen in July, August, and September.
-It may impact access to picnic areas.
-The grounds of Yankee Hill remain open at this time, from sunrise to sunset daily.
+The building is currently being restored.
+This project may impact access to picnic areas and other site amenities.
+Please use caution.
+Give restoration workers and vehicles space to operate.
+The Yankee Hill picnic area and the kayak launch remain open at this time, from sunrise to sunset daily.

 Schoharie Crossing State Historic Site